54th New Zealand Parliament: 2025

 On 30 January 2025, Parliament passed the Taranaki Maunga Collective Redress Bill, which conferred legal personhood on Mount Taranaki.
 The New Zealand Crown also apologised to eight Māori iwi for confiscating Mount Taranaki and 1.2 million acres of Māori lands in the Taranaki region.
 In addition, Mount Egmont would cease to be an official name for Mt Taranaki.

 On 12 March, Parliament passed Labour MP Camilla Belich's Crimes (Theft By Employer) Amendment Bill, clarifying that an employer withholding an employee's wages is theft.
 While the bill was opposed by National and ACT (60 votes), it passed with the support of the Labour, Green, Māori and New Zealand First parties (63 votes).
 The bill received royal assent on 13 March.

 On 7 May, Parliament passed the Equal Pay Amendment Act 2025 under urgency, raising the threshold for making pay equity claims.
 As a result, 33 claims representing thousands of workers have to be dropped and refiled.
 The bill was supported by the governing coalition but opposed by all opposition parties.
+On 15 May, Parliament passed legislation formalising a Treaty of Waitangi settlement with Ngāti Ranginui; which included NZ$38 million in financial restitution and returning 15 sites of historical significance to the tribe.

 On 26 June, Parliament passed legislation designating the Independent Children's Monitor as a stand-alone independent Crown entity, disestablishing the Children and Young People's Commission and reinstating the Children's Commissioner; effective 1 August 2025.
 The bill was supported by all parties except Te Pāti Māori.
 On 31 July, Parliament passed legislation repealing a 2018 law limiting new oil and gas exploration permits off the coast of Taranaki along party lines.